omarwahba987/Promotion-CRUD-API/README.md

 # Promotion-CRUD-API
-This is a small mock program for CRUD API Pormotions
+This is a small mock program for CRUD API Promotions